 But in the aggregator model, since all services provided under a common name, the price is standardized.
 The providers who are near to customers can take the order.
 All service providers are agreed to this term when signing the agreement.

-If you are interested in the marketplace business model, then you can try Purchase Commerce which is an advanced multi-vendor marketplace platform.
+If you are interested in the marketplace model and marketplace aggregator model, then you can try Purchase Commerce which is an advanced multi-vendor marketplace platform.
 Purchase Commerce is built on top of the latest technologies keeping in mind the booming marketplace needs to build your dream platform with a profitable business model.

 "You can count on us for trustworthy and high-quality contents directly delivered to your Inbox"